TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 This is a wiki with MindTrails Project-wide and study-specific information that is privately stored by the study team.
 Researchers can request access to relevant wiki info by contacting Bethany Teachman ([bteachman@bvirginia.edu][bethany-email]).

-Among other things, the wiki mentions the following lists of issues that were reviewed as of 10/13/2025; any relevant issues were addressed by the present repo.

-**TODO (confirm): Archived versions of the first two lists are on the MindTrails shared folder.**

-- `R34 Data Cleaning History and Process Protocol` (Google Doc owned by Henry Behan)
-- `Project-wide data collection issues since 1/1/2017` (Google Sheet owned by Dan Funk)
-- [Issues][ma-repo-issues] on [MT-Data-ManagingAnxietyStudy][ma-repo]
-  - Some of these issues apply to the initial cleaning scripts used for the main outcomes paper (`R34_cleaning_script.R` and `R34.ipynb`) and are left open for reference

 <!-- Footnotes -->